Paris Walking Tours

 Go Here For Hotels In This Area

 The Grande Arche of La Defense is located in the ultra-modern business center of La Défense, just west of the Paris city limit.
-It is, however, reachable by metro, bus and RER.

 The construction of the Grand Arche of La Defense, designed by Danish architect Otto von Spreckelsen, began in 1982 and was completed in 1989.
 It forms an almost perfect cube made of white marble and measuring 108 meters deep, 110 meters high and 112 meters wide.
 It is almost three times the size of the Arc de Triomphe.